Reference Applications

 These examples show how the K9-AIF Framework can be applied to practical, domain-oriented AI systems while preserving architectural structure, modularity, and governance.

-Together, they demonstrate how K9-AIF uses stable Architecture Building Blocks (ABB) to host configurable Solution Building Blocks (SBB), including routing, orchestration, squads, agent behaviors, model abstraction, and domain workflows.
+Together, they demonstrate how K9-AIF uses stable Architecture Building Blocks (ABB) to host configurable Solution Building Blocks (SBB), including routing, orchestration, squads, agent behaviors, intelligent model selection, and domain workflows.

 ACME Support Center